Ravindu-Kuruppuarachchi/HomeLens--Smart_Door_Camera/README.md

 No explicit license is provided here.
 You are free to use or modify the code for your own projects.
 If you redistribute the script, please include attribution to the original author(s).

 ---

-You can adjust this README to include more detail on any customizations or your specific environment.
-Enjoy your motion-detecting smart door system!